Loading lesson…

 A good brand voice prompt is 200-400 words, lives in one known place, and gets used for every piece of content.
 When a stranger reads three pieces from your brand, they can tell it's the same voice.
 When you outgrow the prompt, you update it — not rewrite from scratch.
 Voice compounds; consistency is the hidden marketing asset.

-What is the core idea behind "A Brand Voice System Prompt For Your Company"?
+What is the main idea of "A Brand Voice System Prompt For Your Company"?

-Which best describes the scope of "A Brand Voice System Prompt For Your Company"?
+Which action would help you apply "A Brand Voice System Prompt For Your Company" responsibly?